linklab-uva/f1tenth_gtc_tutorial/README.md

 user@computer:$ catkin_make install
 ```

-## Getting Started with F1/10 Turorials
+## Getting Started with F1/10 Tutorials

 The F1/10 package provides a F1/10 Gazebo Simulator which complements the hardware by emulating its modular properties.
 The repository has been setup to help the user get started with the simulator out-of-the box.
 This section provides a quick dive into the three main sections of the tutorial;